What is the 5 Whys Technique?

-Although it is referred to as 5 Whys there is no magic in the number 5, certain problems will be solved with fewer than 5 or more than 5 questions.
-The goal is simply to ensure that the team has understood the problem as much as possible.
+Although it is referred to as 5 Whys there is no magic in the number 5.
+Certain problems will be solved with fewer than 5 or more than 5 questions.
+The goal is simply to ensure that the team has understood the problem as well as possible.
 Once the root cause is found, a correct solution will be easier to establish.

 The wisdom of children and geniuses

 It’s been said that if Albert Einstein had an hour to solve a problem, he would spend the first 55 minutes figuring out the proper question to ask.
 The 5 Whys technique is aligned with this kind of thinking.
 Young children naturally ask why? - they instinctively know that this is the way they’ll get to the truth.
 And while it often exasperates adults, who finally give in and say “because I said so”, this truly is a genius technique of getting answers.

 When and where to use 5 Whys

 The technique can be used while doing Gemba, when the team is mapping the value stream and discover an activity that constitutes a waste.
 Finally, using 5 Whys helps when all kinds of problems crop up.
-In each of these situations 5 Whys can be used to get to the root cause of what is taking place.
+In each of these situations, 5 Whys can be used to get to the root cause of what is happening.

 The 5 Whys technique can also work in group settings through the use of boards or flip charts.
 The team can start with their original question and follow the trail to the source by asking why at the start of each explanation.

-Let’s consider an example of how a restaurant can use the 5 Whys to get to the bottom of a problem.
-The restaurant owner finds customers stating they are not satisfied with their food.
-The problem is being reported by the cashier at the front desk, after the customers have paid their bills.
+Example Let’s consider how a restaurant can use the 5 Whys to get to the bottom of a problem.
+The restaurant owner finds customers stating they are not satisfied with the food.
+The problem is being reported by the cashier at the front desk after the customers have paid their bills.

 So, the owner calls in everyone - the front desk staff, the kitchen staff, and the waiters, and on their whiteboard, he writes down in large font: Why do we have unhappy customers?